Carole Maugé-Lewis

 Minor: Art History (focus on the History of Graphic Design)

-From the beginning, students in the program have won numerous awards and many have secured lucrative positions in design agencies and graphic design services, both locally and nationally.
+From the beginning, students in the Graphic Communication concentration program won numerous awards and many students have secured lucrative positions in design agencies both locally and nationally.
 Some have also found employment with recognized companies such as Disney, Facebook, Apple, and other branding and UI/UX agencies, while a few have begun individual businesses.

-In 2015, students continued to receive rave reviews in design competitions, including the Society of Publication Designers and The One Show, among others.
-However, the most rewarding recognitions have been from Graphic Design USA (GDUSA), a respected source for graphic design professionals for over 63 years.
-Students have been featured in GDUSA's print and online magazines and have won numerous awards every year since.
+The most rewarding recognitions have been from Graphic Design USA (GDUSA), a respected source for graphic design professionals for over 65 years.
+Students have been featured in GDUSA's print and online magazines and have won numerous awards every year since 2015.
 Furthermore, by invitation only, students were invited to participate in the exclusive 48-HR Repack competition, where they have received coveted monetary awards.
-Additionally, beginning in 2015, under Maugé-Lewis' leadership, GDUSA has listed the School of Art and Design among the "Top Design Schools" in the US..

 With such attention from the graphic design community, Maugé-Lewis was featured as one of GDUSA's Educators to Watch and Person to Watch.
-She was also featured in "60 Years of GDUSA People to Watch for Six Decades," alongside legendary designers like Milton Glaser, Massimo Vignelli, and Saul Bass, most of whom she studied during her undergraduate years.
+In 2023, she was also featured in "60 Years of GDUSA People to Watch for Six Decades," alongside legendary designers like Milton Glaser, Massimo Vignelli, and Saul Bass, most of whom she studied during her undergraduate years.

-Maugé-Lewis's scholarship of teaching has been recognized through her receipt of the Distinguished Teaching Award in the College of the Arts twice.
+Maugé-Lewis's scholarship of teaching has also been recognized through her receipt of the Distinguished Teaching Award in the College of the Arts twice.
 Her penchant for cross-disciplinary collaboration across various departments at KSU, notably with the Computer Science and English Departments, is well-known.
-She has also collaborated interdisciplinary with faculty members from within the School of Art and Design, including Sculpture, Ceramics, Printmaking, and Jewelry and Small Metals.
-Her scholarship and award-winning creative work have been well-documented, serving local, national, and international clientele.
-Working with the Cobb County schools she was part of a team that created materials for their high school students driver education program.
+She has also engaged in interdisciplinary teaching with faculty members from within the School of Art and Design, including Sculpture, Ceramics, Printmaking, and Jewelry and Small Metals.
+Her scholarship and award-winning creative work have been well-documented,.
+Working with the Cobb County schools she was part of a team that created visual materials for their high school students driver education program.
+One of several award-winning designs was a DVD cover titled "Dying to Get There."

 Educational Philosophy: